hmqcnoesy/booknotes/Web/Matts Semicolons.md

 set, the browser automatically updates the visual representation of the document to reflect that change.
-This type of functionality is made easier with the JavaScript library jQuery.
+This type of functionality is made even easier with the JavaScript library jQuery.